 Presidential Cats Prior to 1900

 - Martin van Buren owned two tiger cubs — gifts from the Sultan of Oman.
-He was eventually pressured (by Congress) to move them out of the White House and donate them to the local zoo.
+He was pressured (by Congress) to move them out of the White House and donate them to the local zoo.

 - Rutherford Hayes received the first Siamese cat in the U.S., named Siam.
 She was sent to Mrs. Hayes in 1878 as a gift from a U.S. diplomat, David Sickels, in Bangkok, Thailand.
 Siam was allowed to roam the White House and often made ‘grand entrances’ whenever the First Lady entertained guests.